Are you looking to print your photography, but you just don’t know where to start?

 When you’re ready to export your photo for printing, you’ll run into the question of file format.
 Should you print a JPEG?
 A PNG?
 A TIFF file?
 Or something else?

-In order to use TIFF files, however, you must start with an image in a TIFF or RAW file format.
-It makes little sense to convert a JPEG to a TIFF file–the JPEG will already be compressed, leading to an equally low-quality TIFF.
+To use TIFF files, however, you must start with an image in a TIFF or RAW file format.
+It makes little sense to convert a JPEG to a TIFF file – the JPEG will already be compressed, leading to an equally low-quality TIFF.

 Processing Your Photos for Printing